About Gary Rea

 In 2013 he released a solo worship album entitled “This is a Good Day,” produced by Evan Wickham.
 The album was nominated for Independent Album of the Year by Worship Leader Magazine and the song, “Heaven is Here Now,” was featured on the compilation album, Top 25 Praise Songs of 2014.
 After that, Gary’s music and ministry continued to expand to the point where he and his family decided to go on the road full-time for a season and minister in churches all around the country.
 They jumped in an RV, homeschooled the kids and set out on a great adventure.
 Gary recalls it being “a life-changing experience for our whole family.”
 During this road trip they made a stop in Franklin, Tennessee, where Gary recorded a new album, “Songs of Unity,” with the producer for Third Day, Jonny Macintosh.
 He co-wrote some of the songs for the album with writers like Phillip LaRue and Jennie Lee Riddle; and during this time made a lot of other great connections in Franklin.
 After their time on the road, having visited 20 different states, they decided to come back to Franklin and made it their new home base.

-When he is not traveling, writing songs or recording music, he loves to spend time with his wife, Kerry, and their four kids.
+When he is not traveling, writing songs or recording music, Gary loves to spend time with his wife, Kerry, and their four kids.